rwthmoodle/Sync-my-L2P/windows/lib/Readme.md

-Sync-my-L2P links against OpenSSL at runtime.
+Sync-my-Moodle links against OpenSSL at runtime.
 This page describes where we get the OpenSSL DLLs from.

 ### Why not use QT's precompiled OpenSSL DLLs?